oracle/weblogic-image-tool/documentation/1.9/content/samples/create-image-wdt.md

 ---
-title: "Create an image with a WebLogic domain using WDT"
+title: "Create an image with a WLS domain using WDT"
 date: 2019-02-23T17:19:24-05:00
 draft: false
 weight: 4